lukemorton/lukemorton.co.uk/posts/2013-09-23-hashes-for-data.md

 need to care about are the key names.

 So now you're getting smarter.
-You're saying, "Why can't I extend `Hash` and add custom behaviour."
+You're saying, "Why can't I extend `Hash` and add custom behaviour?"

 "In ruby we can make objects quack like a `Hash`."

 Well yah.
 But you still might have side effects.
-Passing a sequel query from your data mapper into your view model might error.
+Passing a sequel query from your data mapper into your view model to be executed at some point in the future might error at that point in the future.
 At least if you transform your data provided by a mapper into a hash in the data model layer you can contain data errors where they are relevant.

-You can mock out with ease.
+You can mock out with ease too.
 Anywhere.
 If all your objects do is speak to each other in hashes then they all automatically speak the same language.

 It's true we pass mapper objects into the data model.
 So there are exceptions.
 However data mappers are directly related to